jsmvalente/ldRouting/README.md

 bitcoind.zmqpubrawtx=tcp://127.0.0.1:28333
 ```

-The LDR protocol uses the IP addresses announced by nodes in the lightning network to connect to its peers, so to be able to route payments to your node you should need to set ```tlsextraip``` or ```tlsextradomain``` correctly.
+In order to allow peer discovery the LDR protocol uses the IP addresses announced by the lightning network nodes, so to be able to route payments to your node you should need to set ```tlsextraip``` or ```tlsextradomain``` correctly.
 After setting one of those configuration options you'll need to restart lnd to regenerate your ```tls.cert```.